Borrow and renew

 Most books can be returned at any library help desk or in a library book drop.
 In most cases, material borrowed from one campus library may be returned to any other campus library.

-Return these items directly to a library help desk to avoid fines:
+The following items must be returned directly to a library help desk to avoid fines:

 Book drop locations